 2.1 Patients and study design

 The study (NIH registration: NCT02166021) was initiated in February 2015 and completed in June 2018.
-The study was approved by the local ethics committee and Ministry of Health (MOH), and monitored by an external CRO (BRD, Israel) and an external safety committee.
+It was approved by the local ethics committee and Ministry of Health (MOH), and monitored by an external contract research organization (CRO) (BRD, Israel) and an external safety committee.

-Over two hundred (200) patients from the Hadassah MS Centre and Unit of Neuroimmunology were pre-screened for inclusion in the trial.
-Patients meeting the following inclusion criteria, were enrolled: age <65 years, diagnosis of active and progressive MS (according to the 2013 revised criteria by Lublin et al, 30), treatment failure to at least one line of MS therapy and EDSS between 3·0 and 6·5.
-In total, 48 patients were included (20 female, 28 male), with a mean EDSS at inclusion of 5.54 0.9, mean age of 47.3 9.3, and mean disease duration of 12.0 7.4 years (Figure 1-flow chart of the study, Table 1).
-The higher proportion of male vs female patients in our group (which is not in line with the gender distribution of MS) may be explained by the “biased” inclusion of patients with progressive forms of MS, non-responders to conventional MS treatments.
-Thirty nine of the patients had secondary progressive MS (SPMS), including ten with superimposed relapses (“relapsing-progressive”), and 9 had primary progressive MS (PPMS).
-Most of the patients (77 %) had been previously treated with at least two or more of the accepted immunotherapeutic drugs for MS. All immunomodulatory treatments were stopped 3-6 months before the screening visit.
-Detailed demographic data of each individual patient are presented in supplementary Table 1.
-Patients gave a written informed consent and were randomised by an external contract research organisation (CRO) (BRD, Israel) into three groups of 16 patients each, after stratification according to EDSS.
-One group was assigned to receive an IT injection of 1x106/kg of body weight, MSCs (MSC-IT) and an IV injection of normal saline (NS).
-The second group was treated with an IT injection of NS and an IV injection of 1x106/kg MSCs (MSC-IV) and the third group (placebo) with NS (IV and IT), only.
-At baseline, the three groups did not differ significantly in EDSS score, gender, or disease duration (Table 1).
+Over 200 patients from the Hadassah MS Centre and Unit of Neuroimmunology were pre-screened for inclusion in the trial.
+Patients meeting the following inclusion criteria, were enrolled: age ≤ 65 years; diagnosis of active and progressive MS (according to the 2013 revised criteria by Lublin et al. 30); treatment failure with at least one line of MS therapy; and Expanded Disability Status Scale (EDSS) score between 3.0 and 6.5.
+In total, 48 patients were included (20 female, 28 male), with a mean EDSS score at inclusion of 5.54 0.9, mean age of 47.3 9.3 years, and mean disease duration of 12.0 7.4 years (Figure 1-flow chart of the study, Table 1).
+The higher proportion of male vs. female patients in our sample (which is not in line with the gender distribution of MS) may be explained by the “biased” inclusion of only patients with progressive MS, who were non-responders to conventional MS treatments.

+Thirty-nine patients had secondary progressive MS (SPMS), including 10 with superimposed relapses (“relapsing-progressive”), and nine had primary progressive MS (PPMS).
+Most patients (77 %) had been previously treated with two or more of the accepted immunotherapeutic drugs for MS. All immunomodulatory treatments were stopped 3–6 months before the screening visit.
+Detailed demographic data of each patient are presented in supplementary Table 1.
+Patients gave written informed consent and were randomized by an external CRO (BRD, Israel) into three groups of 16 patients each, after stratification according to the EDSS scores.
+One group was assigned to receive an IT injection of 1 × 106 MSCs (MSC-IT)/kg of body weight, and an IV sham injection of normal saline (NS).
+The second group was treated with an IT sham injection (NS) and an IV injection of 1 × 106 MSCs (MSC-IV)/kg of body weight, and the third group (sham-treatment) was treated with NS (IV and IT).
+At baseline, the three groups showed no significant differences in EDSS score, gender, or disease duration (Table 1).

-The patients were followed up in the outpatient MS-clinic by the assigned “examining physicians” and underwent neurological examination (including EDSS/FS scoring), 9-hole peg test, timed 25-foot walking, MRI (including resting fMRI), VEP, OCT, cognitive, immunological, and visual dynamic tests, at pre-determined time-points as displayed in study flowchart (Figure 1).
-All physicians, clinic personnel and the patients were blinded to the treatment assignment.
-One patient (005) withdrew his consent at 3 weeks after the first treatment.
-The Compliance to the trial was excellent, and only nine out of the scheduled 528 visits were missed.
+The patients were followed-up in the outpatient MS-clinic by the assigned “examining physicians” and underwent neurological examination (including EDSS/Functional Systems (FS) scoring), the 9-hole peg test, timed 25-foot walking test, MRI (including resting functional MRI [fMRI]), visual evoked potentials (VEP), optical coherence tomography (OCT), and cognitive, immunological, and visual dynamic tests at predetermined time-points, as displayed in the study flowchart (Figure 1).
+All physicians, clinic personnel, and patients were blinded to the treatment assignment.
+One patient (005) withdrew his consent 3 weeks after the first treatment.
+Compliance with the trial was excellent, and only nine out of the scheduled 528 visits were missed.

 2.2 MSC preparation and administration